Dakota Wealth Management Sells 2,433 Shares of iShares Core S&P 500 ETF (NYSEARCA:IVV)

-Dakota Wealth Management lessened its position in iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 15.4% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 13,344 shares of the company’s stock after selling 2,433 shares during the quarter.
-Dakota Wealth Management’s holdings in iShares Core S&P 500 ETF were worth $5,127,000 as of its most recent filing with the Securities & Exchange Commission.
+Dakota Wealth Management lessened its position in iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 15.4% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 13,344 shares of the company’s stock after selling 2,433 shares during the period.
+Dakota Wealth Management’s holdings in iShares Core S&P 500 ETF were worth $5,127,000 at the end of the most recent reporting period.

+A number of other large investors have also added to or reduced their stakes in IVV.
+Commonwealth Retirement Investments LLC bought a new stake in shares of iShares Core S&P 500 ETF during the 4th quarter valued at about $6,057,000.
+McKinley Carter Wealth Services Inc. boosted its stake in shares of iShares Core S&P 500 ETF by 0.4% during the 4th quarter.
+McKinley Carter Wealth Services Inc. now owns 118,519 shares of the company’s stock valued at $45,536,000 after purchasing an additional 424 shares in the last quarter.
+Stockman Wealth Management Inc. boosted its stake in shares of iShares Core S&P 500 ETF by 11.3% during the 4th quarter.
+Stockman Wealth Management Inc. now owns 5,419 shares of the company’s stock valued at $2,082,000 after purchasing an additional 552 shares in the last quarter.
+Texas Permanent School Fund boosted its stake in shares of iShares Core S&P 500 ETF by 181.1% during the 4th quarter.
+Texas Permanent School Fund now owns 95,225 shares of the company’s stock valued at $36,586,000 after purchasing an additional 61,352 shares in the last quarter.
+Finally, Cassaday & Co Wealth Management LLC bought a new stake in shares of iShares Core S&P 500 ETF during the 4th quarter valued at about $2,637,000.

 iShares Core S&P 500 ETF Stock Down 0.9 %